-Stem injection

-This treatment involves using the JK International Injection Tool, or equivalent, which can deliver 5-10ml of herbicide solution per stem.
-Local trials with glyphosate have proved most successful.

-- Treatment can be applied at any time during the growing season provided the stems have a suitable diameter to accommodate the herbicide solution - Make up glyphosate solutions with 1 part herbicide to 5 parts water - Inject 5-10ml of solution into each stem just above the second node - Regrowth will be unsuitable for further stem treatments because of the reduced stem diameter, therefore, spot treat using a knapsack sprayer - Continue to monitor the site and spot treat any regrowth until the weed is controlled

-Areas within the water catchment area

-Herbicides should not be applied within 3m of high risk areas such as stream banks, ponds, wet meadows, douits and drainage ditches if spraying is used, and 1m if a weed-wipe system is used.
-(The Prevention of Pollution (Guernsey) Law 1989)

-For further advice contact Guernsey Water on 724552.
+Stem injection This treatment involves using the JK International Injection Tool, or equivalent, which can deliver approximately 5-10ml of herbicide solution per stem (See label instructions).
+Local trials with glyphosate have proved most successful. - Treatment can be applied at any time during the growing season provided the stems have a suitable diameter to accommodate the herbicide solution - Make up glyphosate solutions with 1 part herbicide to 5 parts water (or as instructed on the product label) March 2018 Page 2 - Inject 5-10ml of solution into each stem just above the second node (or as instructed on the product label) - Regrowth will be unsuitable for further stem treatments because of the reduced stem diameter, therefore, spot treat using a knapsack sprayer - Continue to monitor the site and spot treat any regrowth until the weed is controlled Areas within the water catchment area Herbicides should not be applied within 3m of high risk areas such as stream banks, ponds, wet meadows, douits and drainage ditches if spraying is used, and 1m if a weed-wipe system is used.
+(The Prevention of Pollution (Guernsey) Law 1989) For further advice contact Guernsey water on 239500 or www.water.gg For more general advice contact The States Analyst Laboratory on 707612.